 sleep sheet: essential as often have only one sheet or none, or dirty sheets.
 The silk/cotton blend or pure silk is very comfortable.
 Keeps your sleeping bag clean, may give some protection from bed bugs and mosquitos.

 pillow: A small polyester pillow case with a fold-over top sold in hiking stores for backpacking.
 Stuff with down jacket and other clothes.

 CLOTHES Can always buy clothing anywhere and buy t-shirts as souvenirs.
 Laundromats are available in every city and most often organized through your hotel.
 If use antiperspirants like Drysol, never get body odour and use far fewer clothes.
 Use layering system for maximum efficiency.

 hiking shoes, low-cut: any brand with stiffer soles (essential for extra support if walking lots).
 I usually buy ones with a waterproof liner like Gortex XCR.
 Broken in shoes can be a life-saver especially on long walks like the Camino de Santiago.
 Refer to my post Treatment of Blisters on tips on buying shoes that fit.

-flip-flops: Buy the best flop-flops with a formed foot bed.
+flip-flops: Chacos are the best flop-flops with a formed foot bed.
+Read the post on flips.
 I wear them 12 months per year.
 A problem with flip-flops is the heavy callus that develops on your heels and will eventually produce painful cracks (use a microplanar grater to deal with this).
-Chacos flip flops are no longer for sale where I live.
-When the toe strap on the Olukai flip flop breaks, it cannot be fixed so I will not buy these again.
-This year I will try Reef flip flops – the heel seems high, have a bottle opener in the sole!

 socks – 2 liner socks polyester used when hiking as I think double socks are one of the best ways to prevent blisters, wicking, 1-2 thick hiking socks, 2 light ankle height, 1 with toes for flip-flops